Lord225/explain-rl/readme.md

 * Comparison with CNNs: A comparative study between Convolutional Neural Networks (CNNs) and ViTs in terms of performance and interpretability.
 * Explaining behavior with decision trees: Using generated and explicit segmentation mask I built small and interpretable decision trees.

+# Results
+Using enviroments from [procgen](https://github.com/openai/procgen) benchmark we trained few architecures using modifed PPO algorithm.
+The results are in par with native PPO and sometimes can even surpass the original.
+The experiments demonstrate the effectiveness of the proposed methods:
+* Improved Explainability: The use of segmentation-based regularization and attention mechanisms significantly enhances the interpretability of the agent's decisions.
+* Stability: The modified PPO algorithm have simillar stability compared to original algorithm.
+*

 ![rewards](plots/reward-comp.png)

 ![explainer](plots/comp-explainer-loss.png)

 ![attention](explain/attention-20250418-212536-WhenFactBe_69_v4.2.gif)

 # Reproduction

+All logs, scripts and some models required to run experiments are in this repository.

 ## Install dependecies